rafa-rod/pytrendseries/README.md

 filtered_data["date"] = pd.to_datetime(filtered_data["date"])
 ```

-Once some trend is identified, detectTrend provides period on trend, drawdown, maximum dradown, or buildup in case of uptrend and a plot with all trends found.
+Once some trend is identified, **detectTrend** provides period on trend, drawdown, maximum dradown (or buildup in case of uptrend) and a plot with all trends found.

 ## Why detectTrend is important?